reactiveui/website/input/docs/handbook/routing/index.md

         //
         Locator.CurrentMutable.Register(() => new FirstView(), typeof(IViewFor<FirstViewModel>));

         // Manage the routing state.
-Use the 'Router.Navigate.Execute'
+Use the Router.Navigate.Execute
-        // method to navigate to different view models.
+        // command to navigate to different view models.
+        //
+        // Note, that the Navigate.Execute method accepts an instance
+        // of a view model, this allows you to pass parameters to
+        // your view models, or to reuse existing view models.
+        //
         GoNext = ReactiveCommand.CreateFromObservable(() => Router.Navigate.Execute(new FirstViewModel()));

         // You can also ask the router to go back.
-        GoBack = ReactiveCommand.CreateFromObservable(() => Router.NavigateBack.Execute(Unit.Default));
+        GoBack = Router.NavigateBack;
     }
 }
 ```